-1The SFC also disciplines under the old law in relation to conduct which occurred before the commencement of the SFO on 1 April 2003, by virtue of certain transitional provisions in Schedule 10 of the SFO.
-This is likely to continue for some years to come.
+1The SFC also disciplines under the old law in relation to conduct which occurred before the commencement of the SFO on 1 April 2003 by virtue of certain transitional provisions in Schedule 10 of the SFO.

-This section is not about other actions that the SFC may take, such as civil proceedings before the High Court, criminal proceedings before the Magistrates’ Court or proceedings before the Market Misconduct Tribunal.
+This section does not concern other actions the SFC may take such as civil proceedings before the High Court, criminal proceedings before the Magistrates’ Court or proceedings before the Market Misconduct Tribunal.

 The SFC’s disciplinary process is explained in the sub-sections below: